sabareesh781/Nova-Retail-PowerBI-Dashboard/README.md

 ## Project Overview

-Nova Retail is a fictional Indian retail business created for portfolio and analytical practice.
+Nova Retail is a fictional retail business created for portfolio and analytical practice.

 This project transforms raw transactional sales data into an interactive three-page Power BI dashboard for analysing sales performance, profitability, customers, products, regions, and salespeople.